JAZZ TOWN USA BUILDING A GRASSROOTS CAMPAIGN FOR WORKFORCE HOUSING!

-Whether the aim is to pass or prevent passage of legislation on a particular affordable housing issue, defend against cuts to critical public programs, or educate a particular constituency about the impact of a law or regulation, Jazztown USA will be seeking to advance a affordable housing agenda for creative artists, and it must have five advocacy capacities to succeed.
+Whether the aim is to pass or prevent passage of legislation on a particular affordable housing issue, defend against cuts to critical public programs, or educate a particular constituency about the impact of a law or regulation, Jazztown USA will be seeking to advance a workforce/affordable housing agenda for creative artists, and it must have five advocacy capacities to succeed.

 These five advocacy capacities build the foundation for a greater system of advocacy, moving ideas from opportunities to policy change with supporting capacities of leadership and evaluation.